Capital One vs Fitness Bank

 Summary of Capital One vs. Fitness Bank

-As of August 1, 2025 Capital One offers an APY of 3.50% for its 360 Performance Savings account, compared to Fitness Bank's 4.85% APY for its Fitness Elite Checking & Fitness Savings Combo account.
+As of September 16, 2025 Capital One offers an APY of 3.50% for its 360 Performance Savings account, with a minimum balance of $0, compared to Fitness Bank's 4.75% APY for its Fitness Elite Checking & Fitness Savings Combo account, with a minimum balance of $100.

 Capital One